Content approval workflow for Tallyfy

 task

-Review the company style guide, brand voice documentation, and content guidelines before starting.
-Ensure you understand tone of voice, approved terminology, formatting standards, and any legal disclaimers required for this content type.
+Before you start writing, pull up the company style guide, brand voice documentation, and content guidelines.
+You'll want to know the tone of voice, approved terminology, formatting standards, and any legal disclaimers this type of content requires.
+Getting familiar with these upfront saves you a lot of back-and-forth later.

 2